-After a Stroke, He Now Shares His Message of Prevention and Hope
+After a Stroke, This Northern Virginia Resident Shares His Message of Prevention and Hope

 Philanthropist and Northern Virginia resident Mark Moore was a hard-charging business owner back in 2007 when two strokes changed everything.